NeseOSCorp/nsus/README.md

 4. Only 32-bit operating system (os)

 NOTE: System requirements subject to changed so, oldest operating system may no longer supported.

+# Shebnem Datacenter will be included on Nese Server Update Services (NSUS)?

+Yes.
+Shebnem Datacenter will includes on Nese Server Update Services (NSUS) to getting 24/7 online.